Matthew Logan Vasquez

 Matthew Logan Vasquez is best known as the lead singer/songwriter/guitarist of indie rock group Delta Spirit.
 He is also a member of indie supergroup Middle Brother.
 He has released three solo albums: Solicitor Returns (2016), Does What He Wants (2017), and Light'n Up (2019).
-His current project is Billboard-described indie supergroup Glorietta.
+His 2018 project was Billboard-described indie supergroup Glorietta.
 Matt currently lives in Wimberley, Texas when not on tour.